-Ansumana was born in Kamakwie Bombali District Northern Province Sierra Leone.
+Ansumana was born in Kamakwie Bombali District, Northern Province, Sierra Leone.
 He grew up in a Muslim home.
-When he became a Christian in 1997/1998 nobody talked to him.
-He became a Christian because he had witnessed Christians forgiving, whilst Muslims found it difficult to forgive.
+When he became a Christian in 1997/1998, nobody talked to him.
+He became a Christian because he had witnessed Christians forgiving, while Muslims found it difficult to forgive.

-In 2002, Ansu settled in Freetown with his uncle to attend Albert Academy.
-He joined Scripture Union and started preaching the Word of God during devotions.
+In 2002, Ansu settled in Freetown with his uncle, where he attended Albert Academy.
+He joined Scripture Union, and started preaching the Word of God during devotions.

-Ansumana began to volunteer tutor with WMFSL in September 2010.
+Ansumana began to volunteer as a tutor with WMFSL in September 2010.
 Now he is a member of staff serving in the area of administration.
-He was married to Betty in November, 2016.
-Please pray for Ansumana, that he may have the fear of God, be obedient, humble, and maintain pure and healthy relationships.
+He married Betty in November, 2016.
+He is also blessed with two precious and unique daughters: JoJo and Adama.
+Please pray for Jojo and Adama for wisdom, knowledge and understanding as they pursue a higher level of Education.

 Christian Alafia Cole was born on the 8th of August to a Sierra Leonean father and a Liberian mother.
 Unfortunately, they did not marry each other.
 Due to this, his mother thought it fit to go back to Liberia where she died in the brutal war.